 The Center records unfunded liability of its defined benefit pension plan with California Public Employees' Retirement System (CalPERS) on the statement of financial position and recognizes the changes in the funded status on the statement of activities in the year in which the change occurs.
 CalPERS has characteristics of a multiemployer plan.
 Effective for the year ended June 30, 2010, the Center should use the actuarial report coinciding with the Center's fiscal year end, however, the actuarial report is one year in arrears.
-This lag in reporting is not in conformity with accounting principles generally accepted in the United States of America; however, this departure is not material to the financial statements.
 The delay is due to the fact that there is a two-year lag between the Valuation Date and the Contribution Fiscal Year.
 This lag is necessary due to the amount of time needed to extract and test the membership and financial data, and due to the need to provide public agencies with their employer contribution rates well in advance of the start of the fiscal year.
+Accordingly, the actual unfunded liability may differ from the recorded amount.
+As of June 30, 2017, the difference cannot be reasonably determined.